 - Copy: Make a copy of that version to a specific location on your computer.

 - Restore: Overwrite the current version with the previous version.

 If the Restore button is unavailable, you can't restore a previous version of the file or folder to its original location.
 You may still be able to open it or save it to a different location.

 The Previous Versions feature works by periodically making copies of folders in your drives and retrieving those copies in order to restore your files.
 Unfortunately, in some cases recovery will not be possible using this technique.
-If this is the case, you can request that OIT attempt to recover your files by filling out the File Restore Request Form.
+If this is the case, you can request that the Office of Information Technology attempt to recover your files by filling out the File Restore Request Form.

 Contact the Helpdesk for additional assistance.